fxcircus/frontegg-hosted-login-flow-php/README.md

 // Example: 'https://app-frtqiefxjqn1'
   ```

-- Open the terminal, Install the dependencies
+- Open the terminal.
+Run the following commands to initialize the project and install the required packages:
 ```
 npm init -y && npm install
 ```